 Students complete the application process with the required school approval, fees, and Vulnerable Sector Checks and submit to the ISE office by April.

 Throughout April, successful applicants are matched with a student of similar age and interests.
 In early May, students receive information about a proposed partner and submit acceptances in May.

 Approximately 2 weeks after acceptance, the ISE Office will give you a firm date when communication can commence with the exchange partner and family.
 Throughout June, regional Pre-Arrival Meetings are held to prepare for the hosting period.
 The first of two payments is due in July.

 Late August to

 Visiting students arrive in Ontario, late August.
-(Ontario students must be able to greet them upon their arrival- exact date T.B.A).
+(Ontario students must be able to greet them upon their arrival- exact dates TBA).
 Early November, the 9-week visiting students return home and in mid-November, the 12-week visiting students return home.
 The final payment is due in November.

 Throughout January, regional Pre-Departure Meetings are held to prepare for the period abroad.

-Ontario students depart in early to mid-February to visit their partner.
-Ontario students spend 9 weeks with their partner, returning home early April, or 12 weeks with their partner, returning home early May.
+Ontario students depart in early February to visit their partner.
+Ontario students spend 9 weeks with their partner, returning home early April, or 12 weeks with their partner, returning home late April/early May.